ISKCON schools: Bhaktivedanta Gurukula and International School

+Bhaktivedanta University is a proposed university in Vrindavan, India.

 Australia and New Zealand

 Bhaktivedanta Swami Gurukula

 Bhaktivedanta Swami Gurukula is a registered, independent primary and secondary school located in New South Wales, Australia.
 The school curriculum includes learning activities in English, mathematics, science, technology, personal development, health and physical education, human society and its environment, creative arts (visual arts, music, and drama), Krishna conscious studies, foreign language, and school sport.

 Hare Krishna School

 Hare Krishna School is a state integrated primary school in New Zealand.
 In addition to the standard New Zealand curriculum, the school teaches Sanskrit language, Vedic scriptures, Indian musical instruments, and character education.
 The school curriculum features spirituality and values, thinking skills, English, mathematics, scripture study, Sanskrit language, social studies, technology, sciences, computer skills, art, dance, drama, music, health and physical education, with Krishna conscious practices, philosophy, and values in the centre of education.

 Africa

 Lord Krishna's Academy

 Lord Krishna's Academy, is a school located in Accra, Ghana.
 The school is run by Srivas Dasa, a disciple of Bhakti Tirtha Swami.